JaneliaSciComp/JRCLUST/docs/parameters/index.rst

 - 'global': Performs the detrending for all sites together.
 - 'local': Performs the detrending for each site separately.
 - 'logz': Use z-scores instead of detrending.
-- 'hidehiko': Use a non-constant threshold to determine centers for each site.
+- 'regress': Use a non-constant threshold to determine centers for each site.
 - 'none': Skips detrending.

 **Default** is 'global'.